-Payment information for those in England, Scotland or Wales that use heating oil, have an LPG boiler, biomass boiler or use a similar alternative fuel to heat their home, hasn't been forthcoming.
+The one-off £200 grant for those that use heating oil, have an LPG boiler, biomass boiler or use a similar alternative fuel to heat their home in England, Scotland or Wales is on top of the £400 support payment.
+But this payment information hasn't been forthcoming.

 This payment was initially planned as £100, but it was announced in the Autumn Statement that it would be doubled to £200 and paid in winter.
-In December 2022, the Government then told us these payments would be made "as soon as possible in the New Year" - though it has now confirmed these will instead come from 6 February 2023.
-The one-off £200 grant is on top of the £400 support payment.
+In December 2022, the Government then told us these payments would be made "as soon as possible in the New Year".
+It later confirmed these will instead come from 6 February, though it's now said some will need to wait until 6 March.
+Here's what we know:

-- If you're a traditional prepayment meter customer, you will receive a voucher either by text, email or post, which will be valid for three months.
-You'll need ID to redeem the voucher, and you can get replacement credit if the voucher is lost, by contacting your supplier.
+- If you're a traditional prepayment meter customer, you should have received a voucher either by text, email or post, which will be valid for three months.
+You'll need ID to redeem the voucher at the post office, and you can get replacement credit if the voucher is lost, by contacting your supplier.